-WARNER ROBINS, Ga. — Houston County Fire Department announced Friday that it would be able to get new gas monitoring equipment after receiving $18,372 from Firehouse Subs.
+WARNER ROBINS, Ga. — Houston County Fire Department announced Friday that it would be able to get new gas monitoring equipment after receiving $18,372 from Firehouse Subs Public Safety Foundation

-In a news release, the department thanked Firehouse and explained what kind of equipment that money would help them buy.
+In a news release, the department thanked the foundation and explained what kind of equipment that money would help them buy.

 “We are grateful for the wonderful generosity of Firehouse Subs Public Safety Foundation.
 This grant allows for the purchase of gas monitoring equipment to be placed on all of our trucks that will enable us to ensure our firefighters and citizens are protected from hazards such as Carbon Monoxide exposure, flammable and toxic environments, and aid in our fight to limit exposure to carcinogens,” said Chief Chris Stoner.